FihlaTV/BrokenKayak/README.md

 #BrokenKayak
-This is my first ever Android Studio projects.
+This is my first ever Android Studio project.
 It was done in a group of four in my second year at UofT.
 See instructions.txt for detailed instructions on how you can load the app!
 --
 Features: